 Voice search is the future of web browsing.
-Without users typing, half of all web sessions will be hands-free interactions through assistants like Alexa, Siri, Cortana, and Google Assistant by 2020.
+Without users typing, half of all web sessions are hands-free interactions through assistants like Alexa, Siri, Cortana, and Google Assistant.

 Increasingly, search engines themselves promote voice search for its ease and enhanced user experience.
-And, by 2020, experts estimate that a third of all web sessions will not require a screen.
+By 2020, a third of all web sessions do not require a screen.

 What Voice Search Means For Gaining Traffic?

 Brands and sites need to start optimizing for this “Great Voice Shift” because voice search optimization and traditional site search engine optimization are vastly different.
 Voice search is almost effortless with a relentless need for specific, immediate response.

 Though voice searches do not result (strictly speaking) into visits to your website, they do:

 result in more relevant traffic for users to learn more, and

 By not optimizing for voice search, you may be missing relevant traffic from the over one billion voice searches launched every month since January 2018.
 And, your efforts to optimize for typed queries will not necessarily transfer over to more natural, spoken queries.